lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

     * The default setting is located in the model’s IR which is set either by:

-        * The Model Optimizer command-line option when creating the IR
+        * The Model Optimizer command line option when creating the IR

         * Or from the original source (e.g. Caffe) in which can be read using the Inference Engine API

     * May be set explicitly using the Inference Engine API setBatchSize() function (see InferenceEngine::ICNNNetwork class)

-* Will act as a maximum for the model once loaded and limit the number of inputs that will be inferred for each submitted request to the Inference Engine API
+* Batch size is a fixed number of inputs that will be inferred for each submitted request to the Inference Engine API regardless of how many inputs contain valid data.
+Depending upon the model, invalid inputs may also result in false detections and additional unnecessary processing.

-In this tutorial, face detection is done frame-by-frame expecting few results so batch size is primarily about device support such as the Myriad which requires batch size set to 1.
+In this tutorial, face detection is done frame-by-frame expecting few results so batch size >1 will generally not give any improvements.
+This makes batch size primarily about device support, such as the Myriad which requires batch size set to 1.
 In a later tutorial (be sure to look forward to the Car Detection Tutorial), batch size will be explored further to show how it affects latency and performance.

-For more information on an example of batch size effects on performance for clDNN running on GPU, see the whitepaper: [https://software.intel.com/en-us/articles/accelerating-deep-learning-inference-with-intel-processor-graphics](https://software.intel.com/en-us/articles/accelerating-deep-learning-inference-with-intel-processor-graphics)

 ## Tutorial Step 1: Create the Base OpenCV Application